 Keep going until you run out of filling.

 Traditionally, oil or melted butter is brushed between each layer and you can do it that way, but I found a shortcut!
 And who doesn't like shortcuts?
-Pour enough olive oil over the prepare spinach pie triangles (about 1/2 cup or more) to coat them and brush it all over with a pastry brush so that they are all coated and some oil seeps in between them.
-This steps saves a lot of time which makes life easier 🙂
+Pour enough olive oil over the prepared spinach pie triangles (about 1/2 cup or more) to coat them and brush it all over with a pastry brush so that they are all coated and some oil seeps in between them.
+This step saves a lot of time which makes life easier 🙂

 Bake them for about 25 minutes or until nice and golden.
 Serve with tzatziki or as is.
 Enjoy 🙂